hack-technicolor/hack-technicolor/docs/Resources.md

 ### Devices with U-boot bootloader

-Here is how the Homeware flash layout typically looks like on newer ARM64 boards:
+Here is how the Homeware flash layout typically looks like on devices that use the U-boot bootloader:

 `root@CobraXh:~# cat /proc/mtd`